-In S5/6 a range of courses are provided comprising National 3, National 4, National 5, Higher and Advanced Higher levels, as well as other vocational courses and National Progression Awards.
-These courses are detailed in a separate Senior Phase Options booklet.
-Pupils can also follow the Scottish Baccalaureate in Languages, Science and Expressive Arts.
+In S5/6 a range of courses are provided comprising National/Level 3, National/Level 4, National/Level 5, Higher/L6 and Advanced Higher/Level 7/.
+We also off a number of other vocational courses and National Progression Awards.
+These courses are detailed in a separate Senior Phase Options booklet Option book Pupils can also follow the Scottish Baccalaureate in Languages, Science and Expressive Arts.

 Besides the wide provision which the school can make, pupils in Fifth and Sixth Years can travel to other schools in our consortium (Greenwood Academy and Kilwinning Academy) and Ayrshire College to pursue courses not available at Irvine Royal Academy.
+There is also the opportunity to access virtual courses via the SWEIC.